ManApart/quest-command/readme.md

 * Commands simply parse / understand user input and then create events
 * Commands do not handle or change state
+* Commands should be unknown to game state, events, and logic
 * All intents and actions are created through events
 * Listeners subscribe to individual events, update gamestate and print to console.